 Bullying and Suicide Prevention

-This initiative supports the Chicago Collaborative of Bullying and Suicide Prevention (CCBSP), convened quarterly to raise awareness about local resources and preferred evidence-based interventions along with offering training on prevention and intervention supports.
+The Chicago Collaborative of Bullying and Suicide Prevention (CCBSP), is an initiative convened quarterly to raise awareness about local resources and preferred evidence-based interventions and offer training on prevention and intervention supports.
 Initiated in May of 2019, the CCBSP provides meaningful collaboration on the intersection of bullying and suicide prevention in Chicago.

 What is involved?